cardwing/Codes-for-PVKD/README.md

 Remember to change the `imageset` of `val_data_loader` to `val`, `return_test` of `dataset_params` to `False` in `semantickitti.yaml`.
 Currently, we only support vanilla training.

+## Useful Training Tips
+1. Finetuning.

+You can finetune the model using both train and val sets as well as a smaller learning rate (1/3 or 1/4 of the original learning rate).

+2. Model ensemble.

+You can use models of different epochs as an ensemble.
+Different models can also be taken as an ensemble, e.g., SPVCNN and Cylinder3D.

+3. Semi-supervised learning.

+You can follow [GuidedContrast](https://arxiv.org/abs/2110.08188) to use pseudo labels of the test set to complement the original training set.

+4. More data augmentations.

+You can use [LaserMix](https://arxiv.org/abs/2207.00026), [Instance Augmentation](https://github.com/edwardzhou130/Panoptic-PolarNet/blob/main/dataloader/instance_augmentation.py) and [PolarMix](https://arxiv.org/abs/2208.00223) to increase the diversity of training samples.

+5. Knowledge distillation (KD).

+You can refer to [CRD](https://github.com/HobbitLong/RepDistiller) to apply KD to boost the performance of LiDAR segmentation models.
+We will release a more efficient and effective version of the PVKD algorithm soon.

+6. Using more inputs.

+In addition to the (x, y, z), you can also use the intensity, range, azimuth, inclination and elongation as additional inputs.
+Remember to normalize these input signals if necessary.
+Tanh function is a good normalizer in some cases.

 ## Performance

 1. SemanticKITTI test set (single-scan):